AgentLee/DisneyDayPlanner/README.md

 - Pull data for showtimes.
 - Disney Dining Plan entitlements counter.
 - Log in to MyDisneyExperience to link FastPass+ and resort and dining reservations.
-- Weather/What to bring to parks.
+- What to bring to parks.
 - Notifications